 Places to Eat

-Of our major trips to Rome, we only kept detailed meal records in the spring of 2009, visiting several restaurants for which we found recommendations online.
+More detailed meal records exist from the spring of 2009 when we actually made reservations for meals based on online recommendations.
 All those visits were as a party of four (two adults, two children).

 Cassetta di Trastevere ♥♥, on Piazza de’ Renzi in Trastevere, sits on a small square, with both outside and inside seating areas.
 We sat indoors, in a dining room decorated to resemble a Mediterranean village, complete with wash-lines festooned with pieces of clothing.
 Quite an extensive menu, with prices roughly half of what you’d normally pay for dining.
 Good pizza, pasta, meat dishes.
 Excellent panna cotta for dessert.
 Our damage: €67, including a carafe of house wine and gratuities.
 Cash only.